Dr. Derek Snook

 “My experience at JIS St. Clairsville was quite positive.
 The environment was warm and welcoming and the staff courteous and professional.
 I would heartily recommend the practice to family and friends.” — Anita L.

 With proper rest and treatment, you should be back to your normal, healthy lifestyle within 6-8 weeks.
 In more severe cases, recovery can take up to 6-9 months.
-After you have healed, it is important to make sure that you are taking the proper steps to avoid tendonitis from recurring in the future.
-We put together a list of some tips to help avoid getting tendonitis:

 If you are experiencing symptoms related to tendonitis, it is important to contact your doctor and address the condition before it worsens and prevents you from doing the things you love.
 Schedule an appointment with JIS Orthopedics today!
 We’d love to help you get your body back on track!